 |Main article: Honey the Cat|

 Honey is a yellow cat-like character with black hair, based on Candy from Fighting Vipers (Candy's name in Japan was Honey).
-She was discovered after the release of Sonic Gems Collection.
+She was initially discovered after the release of Sonic Gems Collection.
 In an interview with Hiroshi Kataoka, he confirmed that since Sonic the Fighters was initially designed around Fighting Vipers by simply placing Sonic characters in it, the character was modeled around her.

 Metal Sonic does not display a grey-scale version on the character select screen when two players select him.

 Eggman's robot, seen during the intro cutscene, is somewhat playable.
 He has no grey-scale data present in the game.
 Even during gameplay, Eggman's Robot rotates it's head every six seconds.
 Eggman's Robot has the exact same moveset as the final Eggman boss.
 The only difference is in the triple punch move, where the speed lines are purple instead of white.